syncthing/docs/users/config.rst

 The following child elements may exist:

 device
+    These must have the ``id`` attribute and can have an ``introducedBy`` attribute, identifying the device that introduced us to share this folder with the given device.
+    If the original introducer unshares this folder with this device, our device will follow and unshare the folder (subject to skipIntroductionRemovals being false on the introducer device).
-    These must have the ``id`` attribute and nothing else.
-Mentioned devices are those that will be sharing the folder in question.
+    All mentioned devices are those that will be sharing the folder in question.
     Each mentioned device must have a separate ``device`` element later in the file.
     It is customary that the local device ID is included in all repositories.
     Syncthing will currently add this automatically if it is not present in the configuration file.

 minDiskFreePct
     The percentage of space that should be available on the disk this folder